Peritoz/smart-view-engine/README.md

 ### Generating a View from Paths

-Define the paths to be processed, in this case a simple example is provided:
+Define the paths to be processed; in this case, a simple example is provided:

 ```
 const paths = [